SF Park Profile: Willie "Woo Woo" Wong Playground - 510 Families

 SF Park Profile: Willie “Woo Woo” Wong Playground

 In the heart of San Francisco’s Chinatown is an amazing park and playground.
-Willie “Woo Woo” Wong playground is a two-story park with features for all ages: climbing structures inspired by Chinese mythology, traditional playground areas for tots and bigger kids, giant metal slide, sports courts, community center, and more.
+Willie “Woo Woo” Wong playground is a two-level park with features for all ages: climbing structures inspired by Chinese mythology, traditional playground areas for tots and bigger kids, giant metal slide, sports courts, community center, and more.
 The park was named for the Chinese-American University of San Francisco basketball star Willie Wong, who received his nickname when the crowd cheered “Woo!
 Woo!” every time he scored.

 WillieWooWooWongPlayground